 All award winners receive an exclusively designed and handmade trophy.

 PLEASE NOTE: Awards and prizes are subject to change at this stage.

-1. Melbourne WebFest accepts web series from all across the globe.
+1. Melbourne WebFest accepts web series and podcasts from all across the globe.

 2. Submitters must be 18 years of age or older.